sciZer0/7/v/README.md

 *1,820,000,000  passports per year*

-it becomes more or less certain that the Worldcoin project might have created billions of digital passports in just 3-5 years or even earlier.
+it becomes more or less certain that the Worldcoin project might have created billions of digital passports in just a few years.

 Each global digital passport automatically creates one Public Address, and these Public Addresses